zarrar1607/DeepPicar-v3/README.md

 On your PC, use your browser to upload the tflite model file to the Pi.
 On the browser URL bar, enter `https://<ip_addr_of_your_pi>:8000/upload`.
-Then, select the downloaded tflite file via `Browser...` and click `Submit Query` to upload the file.
+Then, select the downloaded tflite file via `Browse...` and click `Submit Query` to upload the file.

 ## Autonomous control